uclaml/SPIN/README.md

 | zephyr-7b-sft-full-SPIN-iter2      |   🤗 [HuggingFace](https://huggingface.co/UCLA-AGI/zephyr-7b-sft-full-SPIN-iter2) |
 | zephyr-7b-sft-full-SPIN-iter3     |   🤗 [HuggingFace](https://huggingface.co/UCLA-AGI/zephyr-7b-sft-full-SPIN-iter3) |

-🔍 __Note__: With the provided data, you can directly jump to [Step 2: Fine-tuning](#step-2-fine-tuning) without doing data generation on your own.
-You may also start from any iteration to reproduce our results using our open-sourced model checkpoints.
+🔍 __Note__: <span style="color:red;">With the provided data, you can directly jump to [Step 2: Fine-tuning](#step-2-fine-tuning) without doing data generation on your own.
+You may also start from any iteration to reproduce our results using our open-sourced model checkpoints.</span>

 ## Usage
 For SPIN, we generate all synthetic data at once for an iteration, and fine-tune the LLM based on the real and synthetic data pairs.